On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Introduction

 Then, under slightly reinforced conditions on $p,q,r$ and $\gamma $, we are able to reconstruct the dynamics for the canonical process associated with the solution of the martingale problem, see Theorem \ref{THEO_DYN}, specifying how the Dirichlet process associated with the drift writes.
+In the spirit of \cite{dela:diel:16}, we in particular exhibit a main contribution in this drift.

+Inspired by the dynamics exhibited for the Martingale solution, we define next an ad hoc notion of weak solution in Definition \ref{WEAK-DEF} and prove the associated well-posedness result, see Theorem \ref{THEO_STRONG}.
+Therein, we also manage to derive pathwise uniqueness in the scalar case, extending partially the previous results of \cite{athr:butk:mytn:18}.

-In the spirit of \cite{dela:diel:16}, we in particular exhibit a main contribution in this drift that could be useful to investigate the numerical approximations of those singular SDEs (see equations \eqref{DYNAMICS} and \eqref{DECOMP_DRIFT}) and the recent work by De Angelis \textit{et al.} \cite{dean:germ:isso:19}.\\
+Eventually, we manage in Proposition \ref{PROP_DRIFT} to collect all the results we have at hand to specify the dynamics of both the Martingale and weak solution.
+These results could be useful to investigate the numerical approximations of those singular SDEs (see equations \eqref{DYNAMICS} and \eqref{DECOMP_DRIFT}) and the recent work by De Angelis \textit{et al.} \cite{dean:germ:isso:19} }

 Let us conclude by mentioning that, while finishing the preparation of the present manuscript, we discovered a brand new preprint of Ling and Zhao \cite{ling:zhao:19} which somehow presents some overlaps with our results.
 Therein, the Authors investigate \textit{a priori} estimates for the elliptic version of the PDE of type \eqref{PDE_FIRST_ZVONKIN} or \eqref{PDE_FIRST_ZVONKIN_S} with (homogeneous) drift belonging to H\"older-Besov spaces with negative regularity index (i.e. in $\bB_{\infty,\infty}^{-1+\gamma} (\R^d,\R^d)$) and including a non-trivial diffusion coefficient provided the spectral measure of the driving noise is absolutely continuous.
 As an application, they derive the well-posedness of the associated martingale problem and prove that the drift can be understood as a Dirichlet process.
 They also obtained quite sharp regularity estimates on the density of the solution and succeeded in including the limit case $\alpha=1$.